 Keep up When it comes to your credit and payments—you are your own advocate.
 Know where you stand.

-Consider a credit card with cushion (Secured /Authorized user) Not all credit cards are the same.
+Consider getting a secured credit card or becoming an authorized user (Secured /Authorized user) Not all credit cards are the same.
 So if you struggled with one variety—don’t feel discouraged.
 There are more options.
 One option is a secured card.
 With a secured card you pay a deposit to hold the card.
 Your credit limit is the amount of your deposit.
 Essentially, it’s a safeguard should you fail to fulfill your payments.
-It’s good discipline because then you understand how much money is behind your card, and you have a strong reminder to make payments because you pay into it.
+It’s good discipline because then you understand how much money is behind your card, and you have a strong incentive to make payments because you pay into it.

 Another option is to become an authorized user on someone’s credit card.
 Find someone who is first and foremost financially responsible.
 The best person to do this with is someone you can learn from.
 Think of them as a credit mentor who can help you spend well and keep you accountable.